-Some people believe that you have to be married or in a long-term relationship to make a great foster carer, but this simply isn’t true.
-In fact, some of our most valued foster carers are single parents, and either have children of their own or simply want to give a child a stable home.
+Some people believe that you have to be married or in a long-term relationship to be a foster carer, but this simply isn’t true.
+In fact, some of our most valued foster carers are single parents.
+Sometimes they have children of their own, though they might simply want to give a child a stable home.

 If you’re a single person who is thinking of becoming a foster carer – don’t let your relationship status hold you back.
 Whether you’re male or female, straight or gay, in your 30s or your 60s; as long as you have some experience of raising or looking after children and can offer a safe and stable home, chances are you’ll make a brilliant foster carer.

-In our experience, many single people make excellent foster carers.
-They are driven, focused and able to become fully-committed to those in their care.
+In our experience, single foster carers are driven, focused and able to become fully-committed to those in their care.
 They’re also flexible, and may be able to offer alternative forms of foster care, such as respite, emergency and specialist care.

 Fostering as a single person gives you the opportunity to receive financial support for each child you take into your care, on top of any working tax credits or child support payments you already receive.
 Be sure to read our guide on fostering allowance for more information about the financial support available to single-parent foster families.

-We firmly believe that our current foster carers are among the best examples for others who may be considering fostering.
-That’s why we recently spoke with Carole, a single foster carer who has been looking after children for 35 years, about her experience of fostering as a single parent.
+Our foster carers set the best examples for others who may be considering becoming a foster carer.
+Like Carole, a single foster carer who has been looking after children for more than 35 years.

-Tell us about your initial contact with your fostering agency.
-What did the process involve and how did you feel after the initial visit?
+What did the application process involve and how did you feel after the initial visit?

 I first contacted NFA 18 years ago, and I was very happy with the information they gave me.
 The process can seem very scary at first, but I was very lucky with the people I had to deal with.